qfpl/blog/content/drafts/backpack-for-initial-and-final-encodings.md

 ```
 library final-bp-example-base
   exposed-modules:     Example.Base
-  build-depends:       final-bp-base
+  build-depends:       final-bp-base-sig
 ```
-although we won't be able to use them until we supply an implementation for `Repr`.
+although we won't be able to use them until we depend on something that has an implementation for `Repr`.

-That's all well and good, but we need to be able to interpret these things.
+We still need to be able to interpret these things.

 Let us start with a simple evaluator.